 How to clean bath toys.
-Not something people really talk about.
+Cleaning bath toys is not something people really talk about.
 Right?

 We assume the soapy bath water will wash away any grime and mold.
 Yet our shower and bathtub walls need to be cleaned regularly, so should your children’s bath toys.